The second most common question in our inbox is about mold on microgreens.

-If they are root hairs they will disappear.
-Well, they don't cling to the radicle, but you won't see them.
+If they are root hairs, they will disappear.
+They will cling to the radicle, but you won’t see them.

 Root Hairs Will Disappear in a Couple of Days

-The root hairs will disappear in a couple days as the root grows down into the soil.
+The root hairs will disappear in a couple of days as the root grows into the soil.

 Mold will not.

-If you grow microgreens on mats, the root hairs will be visible for a more extended period.
+If you grow microgreens on mats, the root hairs will be visible for extended periods.
 The radicles are never drawn down as much as with soil.
-We also think that there's more moisture available at the surface when using mats.
+We also think more moisture is available at the surface when using mats.

-So the root hairs remain since they can perform their function in the current location.
+So the root hairs remain since they can function in the current location.

 So Your White Fuzzy Mass Doesn’t Look Anything Like Root Hairs